 Due to this rise in the number of devices, on-premise or traditional device management techniques are no longer appropriate.
 This is due to the fact that the majority of on-premises or legacy techniques necessitate manual device configuration by administrators.

-Zero-touch administration solves this problem by enabling IT administrators to remotely control a large number of devices through a single interface.
+Zero-touch IT administration solves this problem by enabling IT administrators to remotely control a large number of devices through a single interface.
 Device management can be made easier for businesses in various locations as well as those that support remote and hybrid work with zero-touch management.

 What are Some Real-World Applications for Zero-Touch Management?